Transition to University

 - Write up to 60 pages per term for which they complete additional reading and research

-How Can I Survive and Thrive?
+How Can I Arrive and Thrive?

 Before You Arrive